What is the control environment?

-ISA 315.A77 identifies the elements that make up the control environment: the entity's commitment to integrity and ethical values, the oversight role of those charged with governance, the organisational structure, the assignment of authority and responsibility, and human resource policies and practices.
-These elements set the tone for how the entity operates and whether internal control is taken seriously at every level.
+ISA 315 .A77 identifies the elements: the entity's commitment to integrity and ethical values, the oversight role of those charged with governance, the organisational structure, the assignment of authority and responsibility, and human resource policies and practices.
+These elements set the tone for how the entity operates and whether internal control is taken seriously.

-The sharpest test comes from ISA 315.A85: if management can override controls without consequence, the control environment is weak regardless of what the policy manual says.
-A company may have a comprehensive code of conduct, segregation of duties charts, and a whistleblower hotline.
+The sharpest test comes from ISA 315 .A85.
+If management can override controls without consequence, the environment is weak regardless of what the policy manual says.
+A company may have a detailed code of conduct, segregation of duties charts, and a whistleblower hotline.
 If the managing director routinely approves payments outside the authorisation matrix and no one questions it, those policies are decoration.
 The evaluation is about behaviour, not documentation.

 Key Points